Geeksltd/GCop/Rules/GCop171.md

 ﻿# GCop 171

-> *"There is no need for calling .Value.
-Replace with 'Paarmeter without .Value'"*
+> *"There is no need for calling `.Value`.
+Replace with 'foo'"*

 ## Rule description

-In some situations, there is no need to use `.Value` from nullable Value types.
+In some situations, there is no need to use `.Value` for nullable value types.
 In those cases, for cleanness of the code, the code should be simplified.

 ## Example